Social Care assessments

 -

-Sensory awareness, pattern recognition, creativity, honesty, deep focus.
+Sensory awareness, pattern recognition, creativity, honesty, and deep focus.

 -